joelpurra/talkie/DEVELOP.md

 # Make sure the code builds.
 npm run --silent rebuild

 # Fix any warnings and errors before committing.
+See also linting.
 npm run --silent test

-# Fix linting issues before committing.
-npm run --silent lint

-# Some lint can be fixed automatically.
-npm run --silent lint:fix

 # Commit your changes.
 Use a descriptive commit message, preferably with more than one line of text.
 git commit